-A Memorandum of Understanding (MOU) was signed in August 1997 between Great Britain, as owner of the vessels, and Canada, as the nation in whose water they were lost.
-If and when they are found, the MOU assigns control over site investigation, excavation or recovery of either wrecks or their contents to Canada.
-Mandated to protect and present subjects of national significance, Parks Canada is the responsible federal agency for the search and subsequent preservation of the vessels.
+A memorandum of understanding (MOU) was signed in August 1997, between Great Britain, as owners of the vessels, and Canada, as the nation in whose water they were lost.
+If and when found, the MOU assigns control over site investigation, excavation or recovery of either wrecks or their contents to Canada.
+Mandated to protect and present subjects of national significance, Parks Canada has been identified as the federal agency responsible for the search and subsequent preservation of the vessels.

 The search for HMS Erebus and HMS Terror is extremely complex due to the vastness and harsh conditions of the Arctic, coupled with the varying interpretations of Franklin's history.
 Although a number of attempts to locate HMS Erebus and HMS Terror have been unsuccessful to date, a general search area has been identified based on one particular interpretation supported by Inuit knowledge.

 Sketch of the situation of the H.M.S.
 Terror at sunrise, July 14, 1837 Library and Archives Canada/Mary Montagu Album/C-006125

 Parks Canada's Underwater Archaeology Service (UAS) will lead a second archaeological exploration to search for HMS Erebus and HMS Terror, off the coast of Nunavut, with projected dates of August 6-August 31, 2010.
 The first expedition was conducted in August 2008.
 This Canadian-led expedition is a collaborative project among Parks Canada, the Canadian Hydrographic Service (CHS), the Canadian Coast Guard and the Government of Nunavut.
 The partnership combines a breadth of expertise and will inevitably provide new information and add to the body of research on the fate of these ships.
 The expedition will last for approximately three weeks.
 A third expedition is tentatively planned for the summer of 2011, if necessary.